 When an interrupt packet is received, eight interrupt data registers are updated with the associated incoming data and the BUSY bit in the ASI_INTR_RECEIVE register is set.
-If interrupts are enabled (PSTATE.IE = 1), then the processor takes a trap and the interrupt data registers are read by the software to determine the appropriate trap handler.
+If interrupts are enabled (PSTATE.IE = 1), then the processor enters a trap and the interrupt data registers are read by the software to determine the appropriate trap handler.
 The handler may reprioritize this interrupt packet to a lower priority.

-If an incoming packet is marked as error, BUSY bit in the ASI_INTR_RECEIVE register is not set.
+If an incoming packet is marked as an error, the BUSY bit in the ASI_INTR_RECEIVE register is not set.
 In this case, other interrupt related ASI registers may also be corrupted and should not be accessed.
-See Section P.8.3, ASI Register Error Handling, on page 184 for detail.
+See Section P.8.3, ASI Register Error Handling, on page 203 for details.